top of page

 Who are your customers comparing your business to?

-by: Michael M. Ralph | Business Consulting When customers compare your business, they aren’t only looking at direct competitors (the businesses that sell the same product/service).
+by: Michael M. Ralph | Small Business Services When customers compare your business, they aren’t only looking at direct competitors (the businesses that sell the same product/service).
 They’re also stacking you up against: Direct Competitors – Businesses offering nearly identical products or services at a similar price point.
 Example: If you own a coffee shop, customers compare you to the other coffee shop down the street.
 Indirect Competitors – Businesses solving the same

 mike979706